Martin Bayfield is a presenter, reporter and former England rugby player.

 Martin has also been a key member of ITV’s broadcast team since 2016, being a regular presenter for RBS Six Nations.

-Martin is actively involved with charity, and is the Honorary President of the Wooden Spoon Society, a rugby charity that supports disadvantaged children and young people.
+Martin is actively involved with charity, and is the Honorary President of the Wooden Spoon Society, a rugby charity that supports disadvantaged children and young people, as well as Vice President of London Playing Fields Foundation.